kura-okubo/4mNonSelfSim_UGUCA/README.md

 - Input files for the case study of laboratory non-self-similar earthquakes.
 - Kernel for the rock specimen ($\nu$=0.246).

+## Revision version
+A smoothed self-healing friction formulation was implemented during the revision.
+See the `revisionR1_smoothselfheal` branch.

 ## Installation
 Follow the [original instruction](https://gitlab.com/uguca/uguca).